 New marketing campaigns showcase more than menus

-Watch a commercial featuring the new tagline; story continues below
+Watch the "Whole New Fazoli's" commercial; story continues below